waveclaw/puppet-subscription_manager/README.md

 older versions of Puppet like 2 or 3 and facter 1.x.

 The certificate authority is part of the rhsm_config type but is very useful for operations in involving subscription management.
+This differs slightly between Katelo, RedHat Satellte and RedHat SAM.
 * rhsm\_ca\_name

 Of course, a fact exists about the identity of the client as known locally.